etylermoss/usbswitch/README.md

 # Bugs
 * Currently does not support searching by names using multiple words.
 E.g: '$ usbswitch -a Razer DeathAdder', instead search for just 'Razer', or use the ID and Number values.
 * Due to the way it uses usb id's, it cannot attach devices where there is multiple of the same device plugged in.
-* Unable to parse more than 2 arguments at the same time, except with -l.
+* Unable to parse more than 2 arguments at the same time.

 # Notes
 * Untested on non qemu / kvm virtual machines